-- Medical Billing Manager
+Medical Billing Manager

-- Medical Records and Health Information Technician
+Medical Records and Health Information Technician

-Bachelor's Degree in Healthcare Administration
+What Can You Do With a Bachelor's Degree in Healthcare Administration?

 Earning a bachelor's degree in healthcare administration is often the first step on a managerial career track.
 Graduates can assume administrative or management roles in medical settings like hospitals, clinics, and doctors' offices.
 They may also find work as consultants.
-Bachelor's graduates typically take on more duties and earn higher salaries than associate degree holders.
-Additionally, bachelor's students gain refined organizational and interpersonal skills that can help them succeed professionally.

-- Human Resources Manager
+Human Resources Manager

 HR managers act as intermediaries between an organization and its employees.
 They oversee policies and procedures for personnel, which requires strong interpersonal skills and the ability to manage complaints in a professional and timely manner.

 Healthcare consultants work with healthcare organizations to conduct research, identify systemic or procedural problems, and find or create solutions.
 Some professionals in this field hold contract jobs, while others work full time for large organizations.
-Consultants must be detail-oriented and have keen observation and interpersonal skills.
+Consultants must be detail oriented and have keen observation and interpersonal skills.

 Medical Reimbursement Specialist

 Medical billing specialists work with healthcare providers to help customers schedule and process insurance claims and payments.
 Hospitals, doctors' offices, clinics, and emergency centers all employ billing specialists.
 Professionals in this field need strong communication skills and the ability to parse complex insurance policies.

-- Medical Health and Services Manager
+Medical Health and Services Manager

 Medical and health services managers oversee healthcare facilities like hospitals and clinics.
 Their duties include accounting and budgeting, human resources management, and the development of new health programs.
 Professionals in this field need organizational and research skills to keep their facilities running efficiently.

-Master's Degree in Healthcare Administration
+What Can You Do With a Master's Degree in Healthcare Administration?

-- Director of Managed Care
+Director of Managed Care

 A director of managed care is a liaison between managed care staff and healthcare administration in rehab centers, nursing homes, senior living centers, and hospitals.
 Directors of managed care coordinate between departments, keep contracts updated, and act as go-betweens for medical facilities and various governmental agencies.

 A clinical manager works in a medical office that provides ongoing care to patients.
 In small medical facilities, clinical managers oversee scheduling for day-to-day treatment strategies.
-In larger operations, these specialized managers run a particular department and oversee nonphysician staff.
+In larger operations, these specialized managers may run a particular department and oversee nonphysician staff.
 These professionals also maintain and order equipment for their department.

-- Nursing Home Administrator
+Nursing Home Administrator

 Nursing home administrators oversee residents and staff in a nursing home.
 They create and implement management systems; supervise all departments; and provide oversight in regards to local, federal, and state regulations.
-These administrators also have financial and administerial duties, including budgeting and contract negotiations.
+These administrators also perform financial and administerial duties, including budgeting and contract negotiations.

 Health Information Manager

 Health information managers maintain digital databases for medical facilities that contain vital patient information and treatment data.
 Their main responsibility is staying in compliance with privacy laws and ethical standards, which tend to evolve quickly.
-Health information managers also lead a team of technicians who implement data collection strategies.
+Health information managers may also lead a team of technicians who implement data collection strategies.